Yale English Monarchs Series

 • - to see the original publication dates of all the books catalogued here, especially those not included in the series in their first printing.
 Readers should be aware that viewing the pages in the publishing order sequence from this page will not include the pages for books, such as Alfred the Great, which were promised but not delivered and you will miss these “almost but not quite” titles.

 Each monarch has a book page.
 This page describes that volume, its basic bibliographic information, a statement of it’s origin, purpose, arguments, reception, notes on the cover art, and the like.
 Use the navigation links on each page to move “horizontally” through the books in sequence by monarch.
 You can also move “vertically” to the next book published in the series.
 For those monarchs with no book in the series the absence is noted and suggestions for alternative reading are made.
-Pages also exist for the Yale biographies of critical importance to the series books themselves: studies of consorts, regents, successors, contestants or those who shared the throne.
+Pages also exist for the Yale biographies of critical importance to the series books themselves: studies of regents, successors, contestants or those who shared the throne in some capacity.
 This website is calling these titles 'Companion' books - titles to accompany the main series.

 The page for each book has a series number based upon the order the title was added to the series, either by being a new title or one introduced into the series by being republished as a Yale edition of an existing title.
 This numbering system is an obvious invention for this website.
 It is a numbering scheme never employed in the series itself.
 We all order our English Monarchs bookshelf in chronological order, but you can never have too much bibliographic information.